ragtux/kip/README.md

 - The plugin is pure (stateless) - each diagram is rendered independently
 - Some very complex Pikchr features might have rendering differences
 - Currently only supports light mode rendering
-- `image.decode` deprecation warning (will be updated for Typst 0.15.0)

 ## License